espressif/esp-skainet/examples/garbage_classification/README.md

 ### Hardware Required

-- This example can run on ESP32-LyraT-Mini board and an external speaker connected to the board.
-For more information about ESP32-LyraT-Mini, please see [ESP32-LyraT-Mini Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html).
+- This example can run on ESP32-LyraT-Mini board or ESP32-LyraT V4.3 board and an external speaker connected to the board.
+For more information about ESP32-LyraT-Mini, please see [ESP32-LyraT-Mini Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-LyraT V4.3 Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat.html).

 - A Speaker